cutePanda123/spring-boot-prometheus-demo/README.md

 <br />

-This simple demo project can be used as an example for setup Prometheus and Grafana to monitor a Spring-Boot application.
+This simple demo project can be used as an example of setup Prometheus and Grafana to monitor a Spring-Boot application.

-The Spring-Boot application is a scheduled task which periotically sends data to console log and micrometer monitoring.
-And the Prometheus service keeps scrapes the data from the exposed actuator prometheus endpoint (http://localhost:8080/actuator/prometheus).
-Apart from these, the project also contains a demo Grafana dashboard which monitors the JVM information of the Spring-Boot application with JVM (Micrometer).
+The Spring-Boot application is a scheduled task that periodically sends data to console log and micrometer monitoring.
+And the Prometheus service keeps scraping the data from the exposed actuator prometheus endpoint (http://localhost:8080/actuator/prometheus).
+Apart from these, the project also contains a demo Grafana dashboard that monitors the JVM information of the Spring-Boot application with JVM (Micrometer).

 <br/>